Richardchen714/Coursework-In-SEU/README.md

 # Coursework-In-SEU
-This is my coursework in SEU (3rd and 4th year).
+This is my coursework in SEU (3rd and 4th year, written in Chinese).